vildealm/Project-3/README.md

 The test file is named end2end_spec.js.

-## Mocha
+## Jest Unit testing

-We used Mocha for some simple unit testing.
-We decided to test the nextPage() and previousPage() functionality.
-There we test if the pageNumber has the correct values.
+We used Jest for some simple unit testing, which is found in the Filter folder.
+We decided to test a simple "renders without crashing" test on the <div  data-testid ="personBoxTest" >  in Filters.tsx. , just to execute a unit test in addition to the end-to-end testing.
+The div is rendered without crashing, hence giving a green "Passed" on the unit test.
-To run the tests, write npm test in the terminal inside the front end.
-Towards the end of the project we have used cypress tests.

 Links: